What is strategic budgeting?

 Budgeting with untrustworthy data

-By leveraging technology (such as FP&A software), you ensure data is recorded and cleaned automatically.
+When it comes to recording data, manual error is common—which means flawed forecasts and flawed budgets are a strong possibility.
+Leveraging technology helps you ensure data is recorded and cleaned automatically.
 You'll always have a clear view based on the current environment, no matter where you are in your journey.

 Being overly optimistic (or too cautious)